-Simple stuff like dividing up chores and laundry may not seem so simple after all.
+Simple stuff like dividing up chores and laundry while taking care of a newborn may not seem so simple after all.
 It is these nitty-gritty-petty things that could drive couples insane.
-Then there are larger issues like a sense of identity, parenting styles and isolation blues that can also affect a relationship.
+Marital squabbles over simple things like who should wash the dishes after dinner is not ideal bedroom talk for most couples.

 Depression, blues and body image

 Need we say more?
 Some mothers don’t feel as confident about their bodies after going through the tremendous changes after pregnancy and childbirth.
-So feeling sexy and getting in the mood is the last thing on a woman’s mind.
+So feeling sexy and getting in the mood may be the last thing on a woman’s mind.
 The male partner should be sensitive about this.

 Hormones, fatigue and breastfeeding

-New parents are really burnt out and spent with sleepless nights and after childbirth, a woman’s hormones have gone whack, so secretions down there may be lacking.
+New parents are really burnt out and spent sleepless nights looking after their newborns.
+And after childbirth, a woman’s hormones have gone whack, so secretions down there may be lacking.
 Nursing could either satisfy or decrease the need for sex.

 Breastfeeding and sex after baby